 The following applies to the sold objects in categories a and b.
 While allowing for the fact that, as a result of the pressures of war, Bachstitz effected transactions with representatives of the Nazis and could therefore count on a certain degree of protection, the Committee is of the opinion that these sales were not involuntary.
-In cases concerning the art trade, the Committee considers the sole fact that the selling party was part of the Nazi regime insufficient to conclude involuntariness, especially if these were transactions for which prices appear to have been paid that were in line with the market and, moreover, no evidence has been found of direct threats or sale under duress.
+In cases concerning the art trade, the Committee considers the sole fact that the purchasing party was part of the Nazi regime insufficient to conclude involuntariness, especially if these were transactions for which prices appear to have been paid that were in line with the market and, moreover, no evidence has been found of direct threats or sale under duress.
 Bachstitz’ statement (see consideration 7) that ’zoals dat met iedereen het geval was, [hij] af en toe [moest] bukken voor de pressie’ [Like everyone, [he] had to bend to pressure every once in a while] refers not so much to a direct threat to Bachstitz himself as to the difficult circumstances during the occupation for art dealers in general.
 The Committee also points out that the majority of sales to Posse and Hofer took place in 1940, the first months of the German occupation of the Netherlands.
 Object NK 2904 was also sold in the early stages of the occupation.
 Due to his connections in the art world in the early years of the war, Bachstitz was evidently able to operate freely on the market and do business.
 No evidence was found of coercion towards his person or his family at that stage.

 The sale of NK 1892, referred to under category c, took place under completely different circumstances, however.
 This work was sold on 10 June 1943, the year in which the persecution of the Jews was at its most violent.
 One month prior to the sale, Bachstitz had been declared a ‘Volljude’ [full Jew].
 Bachstitz, who was a stateless, Jewish resident at the time of the sale, was therefore in a very delicate position.
 In contrast to the early years of the occupation, he had attracted the attention of the German police who may have suspected him of helping Jews to go into hiding and who were aware of statements that were in breach of Nazi laws (see consideration 5).
 Eventually, this did indeed lead to his arrest in July 1943.
 Under such circumstances, Bachstitz is likely to have felt himself browbeaten by someone such as Göpel when the latter expressed his desire to buy NK 1892 for Hitler’s museum.
 The fact that Göpel had seen to it that Bachstitz had been released from the obligation to wear the Star of David in 1943 (see end of consideration 5) may well have been part of the deal.
 Pursuant to current restitution policy as described in consideration 12, the Committee concludes that this therefore constitutes evidence of involuntary sale and therefore advises the Minister to grant the application for restitution and return the painting NK 1892.